the-crypt-keeper/tldw/README.md

 - Run it as a WebApp:
   >`python summarize.py -gui

-By default videos, transcriptions and summaries are stored in a folder with the video's name under './Results', unless otherwise specified in the config file.
+By default, videos, transcriptions and summaries are stored in a folder with the video's name under './Results', unless otherwise specified in the config file.

 ------------